WDI-SEA/react-development-course-materials/02-React State/06-functional-components-lecture.md

 **Talking Points:**

-- Now that we've learned about functional components, is there any place we can apply them?
+- Now that we've learned about functional components, is there any place where we can apply them?

 - Look through the projects you've done so far.
-Are there any places you could use a functional component?
+Are there any places where you could use a functional component?

 - Let's do one together.
 Open your to-do list project.